queenbri3/platform-game-/README.md

 #### What was completed since the last session:
 Collectable items and score system was created.
 #### Planned tasks for this session:
-create the second level layout and restart option.
+Create the second level layout and restart option.
 #### Problems:
 Ensure to have the exact same scripts as level one with different level design, adding the correct loops to restart the game.